-RISK NO FURTHER ACTION PLAN COU08 Challenges with keeping abreast with technological advancements (4th Industrial Revolution) (4IR Impact on the municipality will have to be assessed by the committee once established) 20 16 FAP1.
+RISK NO RISK RATING (RR) TRR FURTHER ACTION PLAN COU08 Challenges with keeping abreast with technological advancements (4th Industrial Revolution) (4IR Impact on the municipality will have to be assessed by the committee once established) 20 16 FAP1.
 Approval of reviewed aligned ICT Strategy by relevant structures FAP2.
 Implementation of fibre redundancy- phased approach (submission into 2022/2023 budget) FAP3.
 Investigating options for rental vs ownership of fibre redundancy.
 FAP4.
 Report to ICTSC and Council on the Impact of the pandemic on the ICT Function FAP5.
 Development of the CoU Smart City Strategy Committee. (refer to Presidential Commission on 4IR) FAP6.
 Development of the Terms of reference of the CoU Smart City Committee.
 FAP7.
-Review of the City of uMhlathuze Smart City Framework in line with DCoG Circular No. 4 of 2021 Smart Cities and DCoG Smart Cities Framework.
+Review of the City of uMhlathuze Smart City Concept DMS 1127040, to develop the City of uMhlathuze Smart City Framework in line with DCoG Circular No. 4 of 2021 Smart Cities and DCoG Smart Cities Framework.
 FAP8.
 Benchmarking with other Cities to be undertaken.
 FAP9.
 City of uMhlathuze Smart City Framework submission to council for approval.
 COU09 Unsustainable development practices and human settlements 20 16 FAP1.
 Annual review and update of strategic planning documents FAP2.
-Audit and register all servitudes and provide possible options for relocation - CROSS CUTIING- EACH DEPT TO BUDGET FAP3.
+Audit and register all servitudes and provide possible options for relocation - CROSS CUTTING- EACH DEPT TO BUDGET FAP3.
 Designs for new power-lines route to be developed (quotations) FAP4.
 Quarterly meetings to discuss this matter COU10 Decreasing reliance on electricity as a source of energy 20 16 FAP1.
 Revising of applicable Bylaws FAP2.
 Land banking to invest in properties for property rates base increase to reduce reliance on electricity for revenue, and for municipal infrastructure- research FAP3.
 Appointment of consultant- feasibility study for alternative energy 30Jun22